 Understanding Relationships

 In romantic relationships, according to one of the masters of synastry, Sargent (1970, pg.
 13-18), there are two essential elements: attraction and endurability.
-Sargent defines attraction as drawn by some winning influence, charm allure, to entice, to win…if you are attracted to another person, you are interested, curious, have a friendly feeling and are disposed to look with favour on that person.
+Sargent defines attraction as being drawn by some winning influence, charm, allure, to entice, to win…if you are attracted to another person, you are interested, curious, have a friendly feeling and are disposed to look with favour on that person.
 [He states] you’ll pursue and encourage acquaintanceship… [Then] we have the basis for romance.
 Naturally, attraction is the first step in a relationship.
 If there is no attraction, most people won’t explore it further.
 Some relationships, whilst making us feel good, are not destined for permanency; this is reflected in the horoscope.
 For the relationship to be considered long-lasting, another set of energy exchanges comes into play.
 These additional connections can often be challenging, yet they provide the basis for personal growth and relationship endurability.

-In judging a Love/Marriage relationship chart, no less than 26 possible connections suggest that attraction exists.
-Not all these need to be present; however, the greater the number, the more likely the attraction.
-Many people ask, ‘What type of person should I look for?
-Although not as simple as providing a sun sign like Gemini or Leo, the astrologer can quite accurately comment on what the individual finds attractive and what they are looking for in a mate.
+In judging a Love/Marriage relationship chart, at least 26 possible connections suggest attraction.
+Not all of these need to be present; however, the more that are, the more likely the attraction.
+Although not as simple as providing a Sun sign like Gemini or Leo, the astrologer can quite accurately comment on what the individual finds attractive and what they are looking for in a mate.
 Endurability requires other combinations and explains why we find some people very attractive, yet the relationship never seems to get past first base!

 Would you like to know more about the relationships in your life?
 Please contact Helen here